425-296-6271 ext. 101 info@lisaellislaw.com

 Elder Law

-Elder law is a legal practice area that focuses on the legal needs of older adults.
-Here are some areas where we assist clients:
+Elder law and special needs planning is a multidisciplinary and holistic area of law that concentrates on the legal, financial, medical, social and family issues affecting older adults, people with disabilities and their families.
+Here are some areas where we assist our clients:

 Long-term Care Planning